 First of all, the good points:

-1. Good quality 12V LED lights throughout – expensive, but worth it.
+1. Good quality 12V LED lights (eBay⇒) throughout – expensive, but worth it.
 They hardly use any power (ours are 2W each) and never make a dent on the battery.
 You can use them as much as you like on dark evenings without worrying about power consumption.

 Bad points:

 Having followed the extensive debates in the SBMCC forums over whether a small 240V domestic fridge could be used, with an inverter, to provide a cheaper alternative to a 12V compressor fridge, I decided to give it a try with my single 110Ah battery.
-To keep it all optimally charged, I fitted a Sterling Battery to Battery Charger.
+To keep it all optimally charged, I fitted a Sterling Battery to Battery Charger (eBay⇒).

 This was a mistake.
 I’m sure that B2B charger is a great bit of kit but I would have needed at least twice the battery capacity for this setup to work, I think.
 The charger was always working overtime and I fried one inverter (a cheaper, 350W unit), due to the power surge required when the 240V compressor in the fridge started up.

 After some trial and error and collateral damage (the van battery also failed, I think because of the B2B charger constantly running at maximum load), I gave up.
 We now only switch the fridge on when we have mains hookup.
-I have also sold the B2B charger and replaced it with a simple voltage-sensing relay, which seems to work well.
-The battery is now only used for lights, water pump and laptop/phone charging and the whole setup is kept adequately charged by daily driving.
-We have no fridge (surprisingly manageable) but have achieved our goal of not needing electric hookup.
-If money was no object, I’d now buy a Waeco 12V compressor fridge
+I have also sold the B2B charger and replaced it with a simple voltage-sensing relay (eBay⇒), which seems to work very well.
+I’d recommend this.

 Lesson learned: Motorhome fridges (whether 12V compressor or 3-way 12V/gas/240V models) are expensive for a reason – they are actually suitable for continuous use in a motorhome.
-We’d be better off with a 12V coolbox than our 240V fridge, as at least we could run that easily when we are driving each day, just switching it off at night.
+We’d be better off with a 12V coolbox (eBay⇒) than our 240V fridge, as at least we could run that easily when we are driving each day, just switching it off at night.

 Water, Toilet and Washing

 Since we wanted to be self sufficient and use aires/wild camp extensively, we needed basic washing facilities and a toilet.
 I’ve written about our toilet solution here and it remains an excellent setup that can even be used when the bed is out.
-Although privacy is minimal, capacity is excellent (our Porta Potti 365 has the maximum size 21l waste tank) and so far, quality and durability has been excellent, too.
+Although privacy is minimal, capacity is excellent (our Porta Potti 365 (eBay⇒) has the maximum size 21l waste tank) and so far, quality and durability has been excellent, too.
 Housing the toilet in a large box provides an extra seat and looks much more attractive, too.

 The downside of having the tanks like this is that they do take a lot of cupboard space and the water is more awkward to fill than with an external filler.
 On the other hand, the waste water can be carried to an emptying point where necessary.

 I decided against fitting underbody fresh or waste water tanks to the van and went for internal, removable water containers.
 It could be argued that this wastes internal storage space but it did make installing the water simpler.
-In the cupboard under the sink, we have a 25l fresh water container, into which a standard caravan-style 12v submersible pump
+In the cupboard under the sink, we have a 25l fresh water container (eBay⇒), into which a standard caravan-style 12v submersible pump (eBay⇒) goes.
+We also have a 25l waste water container, into which the sink drains.
+Naturally the sink (eBay⇒) (with cold tap only (eBay⇒)) serves for both personal washing and culinary washing up – there ain’t room for two sinks!

 The fresh water can be filled in situ, thanks to a funnel/pipe arrangement, and the waste water can be unstrapped and lifted out in a few seconds for emptying.
 This does mean you can be a bit more flexible with emptying – you don’t need to be able to drive over a drain.

-We also carry two 10l water carriers under the bed at the rear of the van which we use to store additional fresh water and to collect fresh water when filling the main water container.
-All of this works quite well and is reasonably satisfactory – although perhaps I should have fitted a proper grey or fresh water tank
+We also carry two 10l water carriers (eBay⇒) under the bed at the rear of the van which we use to store additional fresh water and to collect fresh water when filling the main water container.
+All of this works quite well and is reasonably satisfactory – although perhaps I should have fitted a proper grey or fresh water tank (eBay⇒), if only to free up more cupboard space.

 Cooking and Gas